 The Compassionate Friends is a non-profit 501C3 organization and your donations are welcome and appreciated.

-The group meets the first Monday of each month, 2:30 – 3:30 pm, in the Center for Spiritual Care
+The group meets Mondays from 2:30 pm, in the Center for Spiritual Care

 Grief is a journey that no one should have to travel alone.
 It is helpful to gather with others who are experiencing similar feelings.
 This monthly support group provides a caring and safe environment, as well as a time for mutual support and encouragement.
 This group is for those who may be taking their first steps on the journey or those who have already been through WC’s Understanding Your Grief class.
 We will not follow a specific curriculum, but will begin our time with prayer, offer time for sharing, and present a spiritual practice that has been prayerfully chosen to assist you in your journey.
 Participants are encouraged to share only if they are comfortable.